Angnz/Showcase/index.markdown

 I'm Angelus, an intellectually challenged chimp with an alien parasite inside me.
 To survive, I must learn coding to transfer my consciousness into a tech-bio entity.
-It's a challenging journey, but I'm determined to save myself from this cosmic invader.
+I'm determined to save myself from this cosmic invader.

+I intend to use this page as a resource for learning coding, with a goal to perfect my skills in HTML, CSS, JavaScript, PHP, ASP.NET, Python, Java, Ruby, SQL, XML, and R. This page will serve as my gateway to mastering a wide range of programming languages and technologies.

 ## Projects